 A Savannah Municipal Court charge can have serious long-term consequences, including fines, probation, or even a criminal record.
 If you are charged with a DUI, theft offense, or traffic violation, hire a seasoned attorney who can achieve a positive resolution to your case.

 At Jarrett Maillet J.D., P.C., our lawyer knows the inner workings of the local court.
 Our firm has the determination needed to aggressively fight for your rights and future.
-Contact us to speak with a Savannah Municipal Court lawyer and begin working on your defense.
+Contact us to speak with a Savannah Municipal Court lawyer at 912-713-3426 and begin working on your defense.